fogearual/Tardieux-lab-PCIP-invasion-macros/README.md

 Macros :

   - Invasion_assay_macro.ijm = Main assay.
 Writes a per-image QC stack, CSVs, a formatted workbook and histograms.
-  - Code_validation_macro.ijm = Quality control of the automated counts: randomly samples images per experiment, produces QC stacks and an empty sheet to fill in manual counts, then the sheet computes the automatic-vs-manual error.
+  - Code_validation_macro.ijm = Quality control of the automated counts : randomly samples images per experiment, produces QC stacks and an empty sheet to fill in manual counts, then the sheet computes the automatic-vs-manual error.

 Samples :